So your data has been leaked. Now what?

-With emails, it is quite easy to fix - new emails can be created quickly and for free - changing it is annoying, but you can use email forwarding during the transition period to a new email address.
+With emails, it is easy (but inconvenient) to fix - new emails can be created quickly and for free, and you can use email forwarding during the transition period to a new email address.

 With phone numbers, you may want to get a new number.
-Make sure to keep the old SIM card (for login verfication using your old phone number) update everyone in your contacts with your new one.
-Burner numbers may be something to explore.
+Make sure to keep the old SIM card (for login verification using your old phone number) and update everyone in your contacts with your new one.

 Websites will be hacked.
 It is hard to protect a website from all possible hacks, and there are thousands of websites that can contain our sensitive data.
 It should be expected that some websites containing our data to be hacked.

 The best protection we can have therefore is to ensure that any data we have on a hacked website cannot be used to hack us on other websites.

 The way to do this is, in highest priority to lowest priority, is to:

 Ensure that services holding the most important data use strong passwords not used elsewhere.